Helion55/DevSecOps-on-Netflix-Clone/README.md

 9. Grafana
    - Visualizing the Cluster information scrapped by Prometheus.

-GitlabCI and ArgoCD is used for the CI/CD part, Trivy is covering the security part, On Kubernetes the application will run, Azure is providing the cloud Infrastructure, Prometheus and Grafana is completing the Monitoring.
-This way a whole DevSecOps Project is getting Complete.
-I am using Azure kanban Boards to keep track of my Progress😉.

 ## Steps to follow from testing to deployment
 ### - GitLab Section
   1. Local Runner installation